 Smart Contract Liability

 Smart contracts execute automatically.
 However, they do not eliminate legal liability for the teams that deploy them.
 If a smart contract bug causes user losses, the founding team may face civil claims and regulatory action.
 Additionally, regulators may argue that an exploited contract violated consumer protection laws.
 Therefore, smart contract audits are not just a technical best practice — they are a legal necessity.
 Furthermore, founders should explore insurance products specifically designed for smart contract risk.
-Our article on Web3 Startup Technical Challenges: Solving Scalability, Security, and Smart Contract Risks covers the technical side of this issue in comprehensive detail.
+Our article on Web3 Startup Technical Challenges: Solving Scalability, Security, and Smart Contract Risks covers the technical dimensions of this issue in comprehensive detail.

 DAO Governance and Legal Entity Structures